tyketchum/dr-longevity/DEPLOY.md

 **App won't start?**
 - Check that `requirements_streamlit.txt` is in the repo
 - Verify your secrets are set correctly
-- Check the logs in the Streamlit Cloud dashboard
+- Check the logs in the Streamlit Cloud app

 **Database empty?**
 - Click the "Sync Garmin Data" button in the sidebar